Skip to content

 World leaders are pushing for a swift transition to clean energy to stave off the worst effects of climate change.
 But it is local governments that must see clean energy infrastructure projects through—and quickly.
 Unfortunately, many cities, counties, states, and provinces are struggling with antiquated land use permitting processes that can’t meet the urgency of the moment.

-Land Management Software, which is permit software specifically designed to support an efficient land use permitting process, can aid local government officials in accelerating the clean energy transition by addressing key roadblocks to permitting critical clean energy projects.
+Land Management Software (also known as community development software), which is permit software specifically designed to support an efficient land use permitting process, can aid local government officials in accelerating the clean energy transition by addressing key roadblocks to permitting critical clean energy projects.
 Online systems enable government officials to evaluate and monitor permitting efficiency in real time with digital reports and dashboards, while reducing redundancies and rote data entry for their staff.
 Collaboration between stakeholders is also easier and less frustrating, since all information is easily accessible online.
 Plus, multiple steps in the permit issuance process can be completed simultaneously, which further reduces wait times.
 These improvements are especially important for streamlining the lengthy timelines associated with land use permits - most critically for time-sensitive renewable energy projects.

 Clean power generated by renewables like wind, solar, and water is still relatively new and often requires extensive site evaluation and public input.
 Land Management Software that is efficient, easy to use, comprehensive, and highly customizable can shave months or years off the time it takes to get from permit application to approval.
 The right software can address delays common to all paper-based and semi-manual land use permitting processes, as well as the unique challenges typical of building clean energy infrastructure.